I Think I’ve Figured Out Why People Leave Church

 They cite things like:

-All of these things do matter, and we do need to have structure, balance and to know what we believe as a church.
+All of these things do matter, and we do need to have structure, and balance, and to know what we believe as a church.

 Theology and convictions are very significant.